Bladder Cancer

 Orthotopic bladder (neobladder)

-The third option for reconstructive surgery is an orthotopic bladder, also known as a neobladder.
-This is created using a small portion of your intestine (usually the ileum) that acts as an internal reservoir for storing urine.
-One end is attached to the ureters, while the other is attached to the urethra, the part of your body through which urine exits.
-A collection bag is not needed, and urine is able to leave your body in the regular way.
+An orthotopic bladder, or neobladder, uses a small portion of your intestine to act as an internal reservoir for storing urine.
+One end is attached to the ureters, while the other is attached to the urethra.
+Urine is able to leave your body in the regular way.
+During the healing process, urine is drained through a

-During the healing process, urine will be drained through a catheter or stents (small mesh tubes), which are placed into the neobladder through a small incision in the abdomen.
-Though you initially will not have control over when urine flows, over time, you may be able to have some control.
-The catheter also serves to remove mucus, an important step of maintaining hygiene throughout the reconstructive process.
+catheter or stents (small mesh tubes), which are placed into the neobladder through a small incision in the abdomen.
+At first, you will not have control over urine flow.
+You may, however, over time.

 Bladder Removal and Reconstruction

-- Wash your hands with soap and water before and after caring for your stoma and pouch.
+2. Lower your risk of infection by washing your hands with soap and water before and after caring for your stoma and pouch.
+Keep the area around your stoma clean by using water and patting dry.